Academic-ID/academicAI/Responsible AI in Academia.md

    reproducibility of research findings.
 This variability, coupled with the 'black box' nature of many AI systems, can make it difficult to understand and explain how specific results were generated, undermining research's reproducibility, credibility and integrity.
-For instance, two researchers using the same generative model but with slightly different temperature parameters will likely get divergent results, making it impossible to replicate findings.
+For instance, two researchers using the same generative model but with slightly different parameters will likely get divergent results, making it impossible to replicate findings.

 2. **Overreliance and Skill Degradation:** The convenience and efficiency of generative AI tools can lead to an overreliance on automated systems,